DKilgore318/foundryvtt-whitehack-4e/README.md

 Compendium icons courtesy of [game-icons.net](https://game-icons.net) license [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/).
 Sled icon by me, but it's hardly a work of art so I ain't too worried.

 ## TO DO:
+- [ ] Convert Remaining 3e names and references to 4e equivalents
+- [ ] Identify and implement rules changes in 4e Using [This Document](https://whitehackrpg.wordpress.com/wp-content/uploads/2023/04/newin4e-2-1.pdf) as a first reference
+- [ ] Identify and resolve any and all Foundry v12 compatibility issues
+-- Leftover from forked repo
 - [ ] Info on classes and class abilities to add to character sheet
 - [ ] Saving throw modifiers e.g. the Strong bonuses?